Fat distributions with Reeb directions need not be complex contact: Introduction

 \subsection{Use of AI}

-The author used ChatGPT as a computational aid in calculations (in particular, for finding the decomposition from Lemma \ref{lemma:dpsi}), which have then been revised and verified by the author.
-The text in this work has not been AI-generated.
+The author used ChatGPT for proofreading, computations (among other things, e.g. for finding the decomposition from Lemma \ref{lemma:dpsi}) and routine checks, which have all then been revised and verified by the author.